kamenchunathan/purescript-solitaire/README.md

    [ ]  some of the rendering  code is getting unweildy and may be difficult for me to understand in future.
 Heavily comment and split into smaller functions
 7. [ ] Actual functionality and responsiveness
     - [ ] Add ability to move cards from stock to wasee by clicking waste
-    - [ ] drag and drop functionality - high priority
     - [ ] rules for moving cards
+8. [ ] Drag and drop functionality - high priority
-8. [x] Add CI/CD and host application somewhere -very high priority
+9. [x] Add CI/CD and host application somewhere -very high priority

+### Notes on Implementation of the drag and drop feature
+The current method used to hide card being dragged by telling a pile to hide it's top card has some drawbacks.
+It